 He tells Variety: “The important thing for me is not when the first one comes out but the cadence of the release pattern.
 If it’s an annual appointment to show up at Christmas, I want to make sure that we’re able to fulfil on that promise.”

-The BBC reports that the sequels are titled Avatar: The Way of Water, Avatar: The Seed Bearer, Avatar: The Tulkun Rider and Avatar: The Quest for Eywa.
+The BBC publishes an article that reveals the titles of the sequels.
+They are as follows: Avatar: The Way of Water, Avatar: The Seed Bearer, Avatar: The Tulkun Rider and Avatar: The Quest for Eywa.

 What Is Avatar: The Way of Water About?